View modes control how the Figma design and the live webpage are displayed on the canvas.

 Instead of showing both layers directly, this mode visualizes pixel-level misalignments and differences, making it easier to spot small shifts, size changes, or spacing inconsistencies that may be hard to see in other modes.

-Switching view modes does not affect detected issues or probe versions.
+Switching view modes does not affect detected findings or probe versions.

-You can freely change view modes while reviewing issues, navigating markers, or switching between probe versions.
+You can freely change view modes while reviewing findings, navigating markers, or switching between probe versions.
 The selected view mode only affects how the comparison is rendered on the canvas.